Iankumu/Payments/README.md

         -  CheckoutRequestID

         It returns the details of the transaction whether it was successful or cancelled.

+### Mpesa C2B
+This API is responsible for tranfer of funds from Client to Business.
+It supports both Paybill and Buy Goods services.
+The configuration required is:
+-   MPESA Business Shortcode(This is a Paybill number or a Till Number)

+-   #### **Register URL**
+    This resource is responsible for registering the confirmation and validation urls on Mpesa which will then be used to receive the payment responses.
+    It is accessed through the `GET` `/api/register-urls` endpoint.

+-   #### **Simulate a Transaction**
+    This response is responsible for making payment requests from a Client to a Business.
+    It is accessed through the `POST` `/api/c2b/simulate` enpoint.
+In this instance, the API supports the Paybill service of requesting funds.
+    Inputs required include:
+    - phonenumber
+    - amount
+    - account (account_number to a paybill)

+    It captures the funds and tranfers them to the merchant's business shortcode and then stores the transaction details to the database upon success.

 ### Paypal
 This resource consists of the implementation of Paypal checkout API.
 Some of the configurations required include: